gdpraid/GDPR-Claim-Templates/Deliver-my-data-then-erase-what-you-do-not-need.md

 According to the General Data Protection Regulation (GDPR), European citizens have a right to demand a copy of their information under Article 15 and a right to data erasure (the right to be forgotten) under Article 17.

-I am concerned that your organization’s information practices may be putting my personal data at risk of being exposed or that you may have breached your obligation to keep my personal information safe.
+I am worried that your organization may be putting my personal data at risk of exposure or that you may already have breached your obligation to keep my personal information safe.

-I anticipate a reply to my request within one month as required by Article 12, failing which I will be sending this inquiry with a letter of complaint to the Data Protection Authority.

 I request access to all personal data you hold that relates to me pursuant to Article 15 of the General Data Protection Regulation.